TylerSpencerVA/Micron-FSM-2025/README.md

 trajectory; intermediate and weaker cases would likely reflect more probable near-term paths considering Micron is currently experiencing an upcycle.

-**Tax Rate Review.** a 12% flat line tax rate was applied to the original model.
+**Tax Rate Review.** a 12% flat tax rate was applied to the original model for all forecasted years.
 That will be reviewed more comprehensively upon a revisit.

 **Assumptions.** Best case and weak case variables were based off of volatility expectations from the mid-cycle.
 However, considering Micron is currently in an upcycle, it would likely be better to decrease the expectations for both the best and weak case from where they currently stand.
-This will be reviewed more comprehenisvely upon a revisit.
+This will be reviewed more comprehensively upon a revisit.

 Bit growth and ASP selling price change assumptions are based off management guidance.
 This also will be reviewed more comprehensively upon a revisit.